 Fish deaths in Macintrye and Severn Rivers in January/early February 2020 as a result of short sharp rise in river flows.

-Rainfall throughout February to March generated significant flows in the northern valleys.
-Catchment is now wet and so should respond quickly if further rainfall occurs.
+Rainfall since February 2020 has continued to generated flows.
+Catchment is now wet and so will respond quickly if further rainfall occurs.

 Last general security allocation made in October 2018.